 Schloss Birlinghoven, Research center in Sankt Augustin, Germany.

-The castle was constructed between 1901 and 1903 by architect Edwin Crones for the Rautenstrauch family.
-During the 20th century it served as a military facility and recreation center before becoming federal property.
+The castle was built between 1901 and 1903 by architect Edwin Crones for the Rautenstrauch family as a private country residence.
+Over the course of the 20th century it passed through military and recreational use before becoming federal property.

 The community of curious travelers